catseye/yoob.js/README.markdown

     An object implementing a push-down, first-in-first-out stack/

+*   `yoob.Scanner`, in `yoob/scanner.js`

+    A regexp-based lexical analyzer, intended to be copied and adapted for your specific needs.

 PLANNED:

 *   `yoob.Turtle`

     For Turtle Graphics.

-*   `yoob.Scanner`

-    A regexp-based lexical analyzer, intended to be copied and adapted for your specific needs.

 *   `yoob.Parser`